ncatlab/nlab-content/pages/2/8/6/2/2682/content.md

 (The _first superstring revolution_ was given by the realization that this makes sense: the effective background theories obtained this way are indeed free of [[quantum anomaly|quantum anomalies]].)

-Hence it is the chocie of [[worldsheet]] [[2d SCFT]] which in [[perturbative string theory]] translates products of "field insertions" into [[scattering amplitudes]].
+Hence it is the choice of [[worldsheet]] [[2d SCFT]] which in [[perturbative string theory]] translates products of "field insertions" into [[scattering amplitudes]].
 In [[perturbative AQFT]] it is the choice of [[vacuum state]] which does this, and therefore [[2d SCFTs]] are the [[perturbative string theory vacua]].

 ### narrowing in on the issue ##

-The _second superstring revolution_ was given by the realization that all these background field theories seem to fit into one single bigger context that seems to exists independently of their perturbatve definitions.
+The _second superstring revolution_ was given by the realization that all these background field theories seem to fit into one single bigger context that seems to exists independently of their perturbative definitions.

 Aspects of this bigger non-perturbative context are known as [[M-theory]].
-While one couldn't figure out what that actually is, the circumstancial evidence suggested that whatever it is, it has a low-energy limit where it also looks like an effective background field theory, this time [[11-dimensional supergravity]].
+While one couldn't figure out what that actually is, the circumstantial evidence suggested that whatever it is, it has a low-energy limit where it also looks like an effective background field theory, this time [[11-dimensional supergravity]].

 In a different but similar manner, other background field theories were found whose classical solutions are thought to encode "stable solutions" ("[[vacuum]] solutions") of whatever physical theory this non-perturbative definition of string theory is.